PearlL0700/FRC-6800-Contributions/Kinematics-Control-Elevator-Arm/README_Elevarm.md

 This project taught me the value of modeling physical systems mathematically instead of relying on tuning or fixed presets.
 As we added more functionality, controlling the elevator and arm independently led to too many edge cases, which pushed me to think about the subsystem as a single geometric system.

-Implementing reverse kinematics shifted my focus to where the arm should be in space (angle, height etc) rather than how each motor should move, reducing manual tuning and making behavior more predictable.
+Implementing inverse kinematics shifted my focus to where the arm should be in space (angle, height etc) rather than how each motor should move, reducing manual tuning and making behavior more predictable.
 Adding forward kinematics provided continuous feedback on the mechanism’s real position, which made debugging easier and helped catch issues earlier.

 Looking back, I would have formalized constraints earlier instead of layering special cases.
 While our approach worked given the time constraints we had, a cleaner constraint-based model would have made the system easier to maintain and scale.
 I also would have replaced magic numbers in the code with named variables to make it more readable, so I wouldn’t have to wonder why an offset or conversion factor was added, and to reduce the risk of errors when updating values.
 Overall, this project changed how I think about robotics software: strong abstractions and physical models directly improve reliability.